aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/setting-pivot-table-option-for-empty-cells-show/_index.md

             // Recalculate pivot table data
             pt.calculateData();

-            // Do not refresh data on opening file pt.refreshDataOnOpeningFile = false;
+            // Do not refresh data when opening the file pt.refreshDataOnOpeningFile = false;

             // Saving the modified Excel file